Christian Pulisic injury update: Chelsea reveal latest on USMNT star

 What is the latest Christian Pulisic injury update?

-Asked by ProSoccerTalk about a possible timeline for Pulisic’s return, Tuchel said that the League Cup game against Aston Villa on Wednesday could come too soon for Pulisic.
+Asked by ProSoccerTalk about a possible timeline for Pulisic’s return, Tuchel said that the League Cup game against Aston Villa on Wednesday would come too soon for Pulisic.

 Tuchel added that Pulisic is working hard at Chelsea’s training ground today (Sunday), and his fitness status depends on how that session went.